abarlow4944/ECE326/README.md

 We used port forwarding `ssh -i "myKeyPair.pem" -L 8080:localhost:8080 ubuntu@ec2-3-80-89-86.compute-1.amazonaws.com` so that we could connect to `http://localhost:8080/` on our local devices

 # ECE326 Lab 3
+The benchmarking results can be found in `RESULT.md`